shoelace-style/shoemaker/README.md

 Created by [Cory LaViska](https://twitter.com/claviska).

-⚠️ This project is still in early beta and its API is subject to change.
-The documentation contained herein may be incomplete.
+⚠️ This project was a fun experiment, but it is no longer being developed or maintained.

 ## Overview